 MobyMax lends itself to independent practice both at school and at home.
-Instead of assigning worksheets, use the platform to design a contest for homework.
+Teachers can present content with the whiteboard or interactive lessons.
+Then, instead of assigning worksheets, use the platform to design a contest for homework.
 After a daily session, use the poll feature on the Wall as a means of formative assessment.
 Be sure to plan regular sessions throughout the year to monitor growth; the site recommends an average of 15-20 minutes per week.
-Reports allow you to monitor progress and your students to reflect on their own learning (the charts, graphs, and short responses will be helpful).
+Reports allow you to monitor progress and allow your students to reflect on their own learning (the charts, graphs, and short responses will be helpful).
 These results and reflections can also be useful to share with parents, perhaps via in-person or virtual student-led conferences.

 For elementary school students, use the lessons in small reading or math groups as you target students who have similar goals or learning needs.
 For middle school students, consider setting up centers or stations using one of the lessons as an activity.
 For any class, practice active reading strategies, such as annotating, using the texts located in the site's curriculum library.
 The site's printable worksheets can support guided practice during class warm-ups, but to promote a more paperless and perhaps more engaging environment, consider using these as a starting point for designing digital worksheets using a tool like Wizer.Continue reading Show less

 Some teachers might balk at a tool that's so closely associated with test prep, especially since the temptation to rely too heavily on tools that are meant to increase student growth can backfire.
+And the assignments definitely err on the side of rote learning, without many opportunities for students to come at learning from multiple perspectives or creativity.
 To ensure efficacy, you'll want to rely on solid instructional strategies and other more creative, interactive lessons and tools to really deepen students' understanding of concepts.